Piggyback vs Offset optic mount, which one should you use on your rifle?

 There are pros and cons of using them.
-No matter which configuration you pick, it makes your rifle ready for any target distances.
+No matter which configuration you pick, you have to train with it to be proficient.

 Piggyback Red Dot Mount

 - Minimized lateral profile

 - In line with bore

 - Tall mount works for cross-eye dominant shooters

 - Lack cheek weld consistency

 - Might not align with bore on some rifles